bhattabhi013/Vritant/README.md

   -   ```
       git push -u origin your-branch-name
       ```
-      replacing your-branch-name with the name of the branch you created earlier.
+      replacing your branch name with the name of the branch you created earlier.

+## 🧑‍💻 CONTRIBUTION 👏

+- Contributions make the open-source community such an amazing place to learn, inspire, and create.
+- Any contributions you make are greatly appreciated.
+- Before contributing, Check out our [contribution guidelines](/CONTRIBUTING.md) for more information.

+### Code of Conduct

+Check out <a href="https://github.com/bhattabhi013/Vritant/blob/master/CODE_OF_CONDUCT.md">Code of Conduct</a> to know an inclusive environment that respects all contributions.

+### License

+This Community is <a href="https://github.com/bhattabhi013/Vritant/blob/master/LICENSE">Licensed</a> under MIT license.

 ## ✍️ Authors <a name = "authors"></a>
 - [Abhishek Bhatt](https://github.com/bhattabhi013) - Idea & Initial work